Nepal | Home

-Opening its first office here in 1988, Pact has a long history of improving literacy, citizen engagement and the economic and social status of women and other marginalized groups in Nepal.
+Pact began working in Nepal in 1988 and has played a critical role in improving literacy, citizen engagement and the economic and social status of women and other marginalized groups in the country.

 Nepal is the birthplace of Pact’s award-winning WORTH program, which brings women together in groups of 20 to 25 to learn how to save money and start small businesses.
 They use the savings to make loans to fellow members, and with credit and interest earnings, they grow their businesses and launch new ones.
 WORTH groups also receive literacy, numeracy and technical training, such as agricultural best practices.
 Since the program’s inception in 1999, hundreds of thousands of Nepalese women have taken part.

 Pact's work has also empowered communities in Nepal to achieve inclusive and effective local development.
 Today, our Social Accountability in the Health Sector, or SAHS, project is improving citizen engagement and accountability in the country's health sector.
 SAHS collaborates with civil society groups, national policy actors and government health institutions to understand challenges and barriers.